-There is an ongoing debate whether this specialty tea belongs to the pu-erh or white tea category.
+There is an ongoing debate about whether this specialty tea belongs to the pu-erh or white tea category.
 Yue Guang Bai Cha's production area is Simao (ex-Pu-erh city).
 The best Yue Guang Bai Cha originates from Jing Mai Shan.
-Farmers use the Da Ye Zhong 大叶种 cultivar to make this tea.
-So, according to tea cultivar and leaves' characteristics, it can be considered a pu-erh tea.
+Farmers use the Da Ye Zhong (大叶种) cultivar to make this tea.
+So, according to the tea cultivar and leaves' characteristics, it can be considered a pu-erh tea.
 However, judging by the production process and the degree of oxidation, it falls within the white tea category.
 Its production uses neither "Kill Green" (杀青) nor rolling "Rou Nian" (揉捻).
 It preserves the tea in its most natural form.

 Ye Guang Bai Cha features

 Moonlight white has a specific shape.
 Tea farmers pick one bud and one to two leaves to produce it.
-The front side of the leaves is black, while white fuzz covers the backside.
+The front side of the leaves is black, while the white fuzz covers the backside.
 It makes the leaves look like a crescent moon in the night sky, creating another legend for this craft tea's lovely name.
 The tea soup color changes from green-yellow to dark yellow.
 The soft and sweet taste lingers on the cheek and teeth, filling the nose and throat with a ripe and warm aroma.
 It carries both the fragrance of oolong and the mellowness of Pu-erh tea.
-A unique feature of Moonlight White is the misty aroma of honey, further transforming into a delicate fruity or elegant floral fragrance.
+A unique feature of Moonlight White is the misty aroma of honey, further transforming into a delicate fruity, or elegant floral fragrance.

 Tea high (茶醉 – Cha Zui) refers to a state of being alert and focused, concentrated and relaxed simultaneously.
 Amino acids are among the compounds in tea, producing this unique state of mind.
 They gently regulate the action of caffeine.
 They also increase the formation of brain waves called alpha waves, associated with promoting alert relaxation.

 The overall content of amino acids depends on several factors.
 One of the most important is the amount of sunlight.
 Tea trees growing in areas with less direct sunlight accumulate more amino acids in their leaves.
-Therefore, they are sweeter and more fresh in taste.
+Therefore, they are sweeter and fresher in taste.
 The unique production process of Yue Guang Bai Cha ensures it doesn't get in contact with direct sunlight.
-It's no wonder this specialty tea is reputedly the one with the highest amino acids content.
+No wonder this specialty tea is reputedly the one with the highest amino acids content.
 According to some sources, it can reach between 6% and 9%.
 The Moonlight White, produced in Jing Mai Shan, reaches a staggering 11.4%.
-That's up to 2-3 times the amount found in ordinary green tea.
+That's up to 2-3 times the amount in ordinary green tea.
 The consumption of amino acids is also associated with beautiful skin, as they are a valuable component in high-end cosmetics.

 Does White Tea Have Caffeine?